 - Consider trying other great toppings on your cake, such as a caramel drizzle or hot fudge.

-Chocolate Angel Food Cake with Chocolate Whipped Cream Frosting
+Chocolate Angel Food Cake Recipe

 Ingredients

-- 12 egg whites 420 grams
+- 12 large egg whites

-- ¾ teaspoon cream of tartar 3 grams
+- ¾ teaspoon cream of tartar

-- 1½ teaspoons kosher salt 5 grams
+- 1½ teaspoons kosher salt

-- 1⅛ cups granulated sugar 225 grams
+- 1⅛ cups granulated sugar

-- ¾ cups cake flour 90 grams, see note
+- ¾ cups cake flour

-- 1¼ cups powdered sugar 141 grams
+- 1¼ cups powdered sugar

-- ½ cup unsweetened cocoa powder 42 grams
+- ½ cup unsweetened cocoa powder

-- 1 teaspoon pure vanilla extract 4 grams
+- 1 teaspoon pure vanilla extract

-- Chocolate Whipped Cream Frosting click for recipe
+- Chocolate Whipped Cream Frosting (click for recipe)

 Equipment